DallasHoff/sqlocal/README.md

 ### Cross-Origin Isolation

-Since this package depends on the origin private file system API, the page you use it on must be served with the following HTTP headers.
+In order to persist data to the origin private file system, this package relies on APIs that require cross-origin isolation, so the page you use this package on must be served with the following HTTP headers.
 Otherwise, the browser will block access to the origin private file system.

 ```http
 Cross-Origin-Embedder-Policy: require-corp